Apply

 Our green ambitions:

-✅ Serving tasty, sustainable and more plant-based whole food
+✅ Serve tasty, sustainable, and more plant-based meals

-✅ Sharing knowledge with our partners and local community
+✅ Share knowledge with our local and global community

 A big thanks to Fonden for Økologisk Landbrug and NextGenerationEU for the generous grant enabling us to invest in the green transition of IPC’s kitchen.